HubertRyanOfficial/test04/README.md

 With **React Js**, using the **React Router Dom** to send to others pages, navigating to other pages of the application.

+In this project, I used a development dependency called Prettier, obviously it is not mandatory, but it helps a lot in your code organization and makes it cleaner.

 This **layout design** was completely developed from scratch to be a **realistic and original** application for anyone who is going to clone and use it.

 ## Dependencies 🔧